HaxeExtension/extension-facebook-alt/README.md

 # extension-Facebook
 OpenFL extension to use Facebook in your app

-Only available for android at the moment. ios to come.
+Only available for Android at the moment. iOS to come.

 ## Instalation